 The Gladys Clark Scholarship.
-This scholarship, presented by Miss Gladys Clark, will be awarded annually to a graduate of a Coffee County high school.
+This scholarship, presented by Miss Gladys Clark, is awarded annually to a graduate of a Coffee County high school.
 Miss Clark was a Coffee County Circuit Clerk for 36 years.
 In giving the scholarship, Miss Clark expressed her appreciation to the people of Coffee County for their devoted support during her years in office.
 The scholarship is based upon the same criteria as the College's academic scholarships.
-(To be awarded for the first time in April, 1991.)